Troops Weigh in on Sale of Sexually Explicit Materials

 It only “prohibits the sale of sexually explicit material on property” under Defense Department jurisdiction.

-“I don’t see how the barring of sale or rental of pornographic materials is going to help anything,” the person wrote.
+Not everyone opposes the law; in fact one person wants it to go further.“I don’t see how the barring of sale or rental of pornographic materials is going to help anything,” the person wrote.

 If the issue is pornography on property owned by the Defense Department, “then possession of it should be banned entirely.”